antsankov/BroCI/README.md

     * It will start listening for connections on port 80.

 # Running Bro CI
 1. Create a test git repo to perform CI on.
-    * TODO: Work with Matt on exact specification on Bro git.
     * It should have a ```/scripts``` directory for scripts that we are going to be testing.
 2. Put it into the field on the BroCI homepage and click "Send"
     * The page will pull the git repo and load the proper scripts into bro.